majerteam/quicklogging/README.rst

 .. important::

-    the name of the logger is the name of the module making the call
+    The name of the logger is the name of the module making the call.

 For instance, if you log from ``project/models/chair.py``, your logger will be named ``project.models.chair``.

+This is a very important feature:

 *Advantage #1 of this naming scheme*

-        the configuration of the :py:class:`logging.Logger` s and handlers is much easier -muting, changing verbosity for a particular piece of code etc
+        the *configuration* of the :py:class:`logging.Logger` s and handlers is much easier —muting, changing verbosity for a particular piece of code etc

 *Advantage #2*